 The shielding gas is primarily there to protect your arc from any outside contaminants while at the same time stabilizing it.
 However, loose connections can prevent the gas from reaching the gun hence you may experience more spatter and unstable arc.
 To check that the gas is properly flowing, first disengage the wire feed tensioner then check the gun nozzle for sounds.
 If nothing is happening, you may want to check the entire gas connections from the gas valves to the welder connections.
 If there is any spatter that has found its way to the gun nozzle then you may experience gas flow restrictions.

 This is very uncommon as the tips are meant to last a lifetime.
-But, with continued usage, you may notice some saw-like impressions on the contact tips.
+But, with continued usage you may notice some saw like impressions on the contact tips.
 If this happens replace it with either a .030˚ tip or .035˚ tip.

 One of the reasons to use flux core welding as opposed to MIG welding is that you do not a separate shielding gas.
 This means the flux core is the one that offers the gas when it is heated.
-It also has higher deposition rates when compared to MIG welding.
+It also has higher deposition rates when compared to the MIG welding.
 In the flux core, the electrodes are the alloying agents as such they are ideal for outside welding.
 You can use flux core shielding for most mild steel construction.
 Since you do not need carbon dioxide for shielding the welds produced by flux core welding are stronger than those for MIG welding.

-When it comes to industrial use, most fabricators will prefer flux core welding due to its higher penetration rates.
+When it comes to industrial use, most fabricators will prefer the flux core welding due to its higher penetration rates.
 It also allows them to work with thicker joints.
-With a flux welding machine, you can hold the torch in all manner of directions and this gives it more versatility than other welding techniques.
+With a flux welding machine you can hold the torch in all manner of directions and this gives it more versatility than other welding techniques.

 If you are trying out welding with a rusty or oily metal then you will enjoy using the flux core welding.
 For one, it does not necessarily need a clean joint for it to be used.
 This is unlike the MIG where you have to properly grind the surface before welding.
-Flux core will cut through mill scale, rust, and other metal imperfections.
+Flux core will cut through mill scale, rust and other metal imperfections.

 Spatter is irritating when you are welding joints.
-However, most of the flux core spatter is a result of amperage settings.
+However, most of the flux core spatter is as a result of amperage settings.
 You will need to check out an amperage chart to know which amperage setting you will use for a particular metal.
 Contaminants like dirt and oil will influence your welding.
 It is proper to clean out the metallic surfaces before welding.
-For rust, you can use grinding to loosen it.
+For rust you can use grinding to loosen it.